120269238-myseneca/Vehicle-Safety-Alarm-System-using-Intel-8086/README.md

 1. Pressure Plate Detection: Detects when someone sits in the seat, initiating the safety check.
 2. Seat Belt Check: Verifies if the seat belt is engaged when a passenger is detected.
-3. Door Lock Check: Validates if the door is securely locked when a passenger is present.
-4. Alarm System: Sounds an alarm and illuminates an LED light if safety protocols aren't met.
+3. Alarm System: Sounds an alarm if safety protocols aren't met.

 Prerequisites
 - Proteus CAD Software- Ensure you have the latest version installed.